 But if something happens and things work out, I’d be more than happy to contribute.
 As an entrepreneur, I’m still a beginner, still learning.
 Every day when I talk to friends who are running companies here and outside of the country I’m learning about mistakes I could avoid.
 It’s always a learning curve with this line of work.

-For more information about The Interface, please email Sushant Dahal at firstname.lastname@example.org.
+For more information about The Interface, connect with Sushant Dahal at firstname.lastname@example.org.